night-pianist/GroceryHaul/README.md

 Currently you'll need to clone the repo.
 Then run npx convex dev and then npm run start.

 ## What it does
+GroceryHaul enables users to interact with a chatbot by typing in what they want to cook.
+The chatbot processes this input and determines the necessary ingredients and the stores where these ingredients can be purchased.
+The gathered data is then transported to Mapbox, allowing users to visualize the nearest locations to pick up their groceries.

 ## How it works